mosi-arch/research/README.md

 ---

 There is no "proof by contradiction" in blockchain technology.
-Reason is: blockchain is a Live hero!
+Reason is: blockchain is a Live hero!\
+So "lord Satoshi Nakamoto" is the prophet of future.

 - GNU-GPL3 [License](https://github.com/mosi-arch/research/blob/main/LICENSE)
 - MOSI-SOL [LOGO](https://github.com/mosi-arch/research/blob/main/MOSiSOL.txt)